 Safety is paramount – please follow all guidelines and take care when wearing waders, especially in surf or turbulent conditions.
 Make sure that you are well within your depth range, especially when waves and tides are involved.
 Use a wading staff or pole to test unfamiliar ground.
 Always fish with others and within sight of someone who can help, should you get into difficulty.

-Knowing how to choose waders for the job can be the difference between a great trip and a cold, fishless one – so it’s worth spending time to choose the right type and seeing what combination of style, boot type and material suits you best.
+Knowing how to choose the best waders for your style of fishing can be the difference between a great trip and a cold, fishless one.
+So, it’s worth spending time on choosing the right type and, from the information in this guide, working out what combination of style, boot type and material suits you best.

 All the latest inspiration, tips and guides to help you plan your next Advnture!